Offer Mindset

 Avoid Selling Ingredients At All Costs!

-You do NOT sell Botox.
-You do NOT sell Sciton BBL or HydraFacial or [insert any treatment you offer].
+The biggest takeaway is this: You do not sell Botox, Sciton BBL, HydraFacial, or [insert any treatment you offer].

 You sell unique solutions to your clients’ problems that cannot be found elsewhere.

-A Note On “Groupon-Style” Offers & Low Quality Leads
+A Final Note On “Groupon-Style” Offers & Low-Quality Leads

-90% of clinics we work with resist running low-cost offers like the viral $97 Botox ad above.
+90% of clinics we work with resist running low-cost offers like the viral $97 Botox ad in this article.

 This is because they: